Client Simon Fraser University

 SFU Sustainable Energy Engineering Building

 The new five-storey Sustainable Energy Engineering Building represents the University’s first major step in expanding beyond its Central City campus to become an integrated academic precinct within Surrey’s evolving City Centre neighbourhood.
-This state-of-the-art academic research facility houses Western Canada’s first accredited undergraduate energy engineering program, offering an integrated, multi-disciplinary approach to energy engineering education to support the clean tech, renewable and sustainable energy sector.
+This LEED Gold certified academic research facility houses Western Canada’s first accredited undergraduate energy engineering program, offering an integrated, multi-disciplinary approach to energy engineering education to support the clean tech, renewable and sustainable energy sector.

 The building program – organized around a spectacular, light-filled central atrium whose stepped seating tiers are punctuated with natural Ficus King Amstel trees – comprises wet and dry labs; collaboration and study spaces; offices; recreational rooms; lounges spaces, student services.
 A 400-seat lecture hall strategically situated on the ground floor serves SFU’s Surrey campus and the broader community.